4 Tips to Address Histamine Intolerance When You Have SIBO

 I like G.I.
 Detox because very often people with SIBO also are dealing with SIFO, you usualy see these two go hand in hand.
 SIFO stands for Small Intestinal Fungal Overgrowth.
 Fungus and mold as well as bacteria release toxins and these toxic metabolites can drive more inflammation in the body, if they are not expelled.

-Binding agents like G.I.
-Detox is especially crucial when you’re in the process of healing your gut.
+Binding agents like Z-binder is especially crucial when you’re in the process of healing your gut.
 As I just mentioned, Gut-killing protocols can stir up the toxins in your system, causing a die-off (or Herxheimer) reaction.
 By taking a binder like G.I.
 Detox, you help escort the offenders out of your body quickly, helping you feel better, faster.

 Stress will fill up your histamine/MCAS bucket faster than you can imagine.
 From a physiological perspective, stress causes a surge in Cortisol and a surge in adrenaline.
 These hormones make up the flight or fight mechanism you may have heard about.
 Unfortunately, neither of these are good for gut health and neither of these are good for the person with histamine/MCAS.